padrinobook/padrinobook/01-introduction.md

 We want to get the least possible thing to be working.
-Follow the [installation section](http://progit.org/book/ch1-4.html "installation section") of the **Pro git** book to install git on your local machine.  local machine.
+Follow the [installation section](http://progit.org/book/ch1-4.html "installation section") of the **Pro git** book to install git on your local machine.
 After that you need to setup your email address (so that other can see who blames the last lines of code) and your user name:

     $ git config --global user.name "wikimatze"